 Cancer Research Internship for NMSU Graduate Students (CRI-G)

-This program provides experience and mentorship for NMSU graduate students who are interested in diverse aspects of cancer research in human populations.
+This program provides experience and mentorship for NMSU graduate students who are interested in varied aspects of cancer research in human populations.
 Accepted students, in coordination with their mentors, will design a project tailored to the student’s interests.

 In addition to completing a mentored research project, students will also participate in weekly research seminars, professional development workshops and a competitive poster session.